kenny1986/xld-lock-plugin/README.md

 ## Configuration

-The locks plugin adds synthetic properties to specific CIs in Deployit that are used to control locking behavior.
+The locks plugin adds synthetic properties to specific CIs in XL Deploy that are used to control locking behavior.
 The following CIs can be locked:

 * *udm.DeployedApplication*: this ensures that only one depoyment of a particular application to an environment can be in progress at once
 * *udm.Environment*: this ensures that only one depoyment to a particular environment can be in progress at once